GOP senator ‘disturbed’ by McConnell’s vow for ‘total coordination’ with White House for impeachment trial

 “Speaker Pelosi was very clear, very direct that her goal was to get this done before Christmas.”

-She says the Senate is now being asked to cure deficiencies in the evidence that will be presented at the trial, particularly when it comes to whether key witnesses should be brought forward to testify including acting White House Chief of Staff Mick Mulvaney and former national security adviser John Bolton.
+She says the Senate is now being asked to cure deficiencies in the evidence that will be presented at the trial, particularly when it comes to whether key witnesses should be brought forward to testify, including acting White House Chief of Staff Mick Mulvaney and former national security adviser John Bolton.

 “How we will deal with witnesses remains to be seen,” Murkowski said before describing that the House should have gone to the courts if witnesses refused to appear before Congress.